demondragong/distributionofthings.com/content/blog/16-days-of-activism/index.md

 ---
-title: "When society fails women: A data walk through GBV in South Africa"
+title: "When society fails women: a data walk through GBV in South Africa"
 date: "2025-11-26"
 description: "16 visuals for 16 days of activism against gender-based violence"
 ---